Deepika15/tech-radar-poc/README.md

 # Introduction
-BOS Tech Radar 2.0 provides a 'at-a-glance' view  of the various softwares, tools, platforms and techniques used within an organisation.
+Tech Radar 2.0 provides a 'at-a-glance' view  of the various softwares, tools, platforms and techniques used within an organisation.
 This library generates an interactive radar, inspired by [thoughtworks.com/radar](http://thoughtworks.com/radar).

 # How To Use